tyler-peirce/OceanOmics-draft-genomes/README.md

 # Decontamination

-Following genome assembly three separate genome decontamination tools are used to detect and remove any foreign contaminates from within the genome.
-Scripts for these can be found in the decontamination folder.
+The decontamination nextflow is the third step of the pipeline, which will use three separate genome decontamination tools to detect and remove any foreign contaminates from within the genome.

+Note: there is a repullfatp.sh script to re pull the fastp files if they have been deleted.

+Firstly, you will need to run the species check in the 00_species_check directory.
+The nomspecies.txt file will need updating to ensure all the OG numbers are captured.
+To update this file copy the OG number and nominal species ID columns from the lab database into this file and save.
+Then run the 01_speciescheck.sh script.
+This script uses TAXONKIT to determine if its a fish or a vertebrate and finds the taxon ID.
+There are some instrucrtions within this script that need executing if it is the first time you are running this script.

+You need to go and check the taxon.txt output from the 01_speciescheck.sh to ensure that each sample has been assigned either 'vertebrate' or 'actinopterygii' and that it has a taxon id number.
+If these are missing you need to manually enter them into the file, making sure to put it in the right tab deliminated column.

+Once complete, you can then run the nextflow by submitting 01_slurm.sh, or run in the workflow node terminal, making sure to load the Singularity and Nextflow modules.

+The following is a description of what each process in the nextflow does:

 **1. NCBI fcs (foreign contaminant screen).**
-This tool screens the genome against NCBI databases and searches for contaminants in the genome based off the NCBI taxonomy number given in the script.
-The example script contains the NCBI taxon ID for Actinopterygii (Ray fin fishes).
-Please ensure you update this number in the script based off the genome you are working on.
+This tool screens the genome against NCBI databases and searches for contaminants in the genome based off the NCBI taxonomy number.

-There are 2 scripts for this process
+There are 2 processes for this:
-  1. The first script screens the genome and generates a report containing all contaminates found.
+  1. The fcs-gx tool screens the genome and generates a report containing all contaminates found.
 This report is split into 3 categories that any contig can fit within, (EXCLUDE, TRIM & REVIEW).
-  2. The second script uses reviews this report and removes all contigs marked as EXCLUDE, removes any contigs that are less than >1000BP marked as REVIEW, & finally filters out any contigs that are less than 500BP from the assembly.
-At the
+  2. The fcs-gx clean, reviews this report and removes all contigs marked as EXCLUDE, removes any contigs that are less than >1000BP marked as REVIEW, & finally filters out any contigs that are less than 500BP from the assembly.

+**2. bbmap filter**
-     same time this script will run a series of bash commands to summaries the number of contigs and number of BP removed at each step.
+This process will run a series of bash commands to summaries the number of contigs and number of BP removed at each step.
 These will be printed in 3 tsv files:
-     **$sample_NCBI_filter_report.tsv:**  report that showing the number of contigs filtered as well as the total number of BP filtered, it also prints the number of contigs that are less than 1000bp in the REVIEW sections of the report and the total bp of those contigs
+     **$sample.filter_report.tsv:**  report that showing the number of contigs filtered as well as the total number of BP filtered, it also prints the number of contigs that are less than 1000bp in the REVIEW sections of the report and the total bp of those contigs
-     **$sample_NCBI_contig_count_500bp.tsv** : this prints the number of contigs in sample that have less than 500bp
+     **$sample.contig_count_500bp.tsv** : this prints the number of contigs in sample that have less than 500bp **$sample.review_scaffolds_1kb.txt**: this prints the contigs that are in review and less than 1000bp bbmap then uses these files to filter out these contigs.
+The filterbyname.sh step outputs **$sample.rf.fa** which uses the **$sample.review_scaffolds_1kb.txt** to remove these contigs.
+The reformat.sh step then removes all the contigs under 500bp leaving the **$sample.fa** file.

-To run these scripts please refer to scripts NCBI_find_contam.sh filter_NCBI.sh.
-If you are running this across a large amount of files please see the NCBI farming scripts, which contain loops to submit one slurm job per assembly file. the NCBI compile scripts will compile the results of the NCBI decontamination step, to be pushed into the sql database.

 The filtered fasta file will have an *.fa extension and is to be used in the next decontamination process.

 **2. NCBI Adaptor contamination removal**
 This tool searches the *.fa decontaminated genome for any adaptor and vector contaminaion.
-There are 2 main scripts for this tool.
+There are 2 main processes for this tool.
-    1. find-adaptors.sh, which can be used with farm_find-adaptor-contam.sh.
-This script will search the genome for adaptor contamination and produce a adaptor-report.txt file to be used to clean the genome of adaptor contamination.
-The script check-adaptor-report-exists.sh can be run to check if this process     has been successful before moving onto the next step.
+    1. The first will search the genome for adaptor contamination and produce a adaptor-report.txt file to be used to clean the genome of adaptor contamination.
-    2. filter-adaptors.sh, which can be used with farm_filter-adaptors.sh, will clean the adaptor contamination from the genome.
+    2. filter-adaptors will clean the adaptor contamination from the genome.
 Upon successful completion of this step you will have a fasta file in the genomes dirctory called $assembly.rmadapt.fasta, which will be used in the next process.
-To ensure this has             compleated succesfuly the script check-rmadapt-exists.sh will search for the *.fasta file, check for contents and prints a .txt file with these results.

 **3. Tiara decontamination**
 This tool searches the NCBI decontaminated genome for additional contamination particularity Mitochondrial.
-There are 2 scripts for this process

-The first script screens the genome and outputs three fasta files with the mitochondrial, plastid and protist contigs which it deems to be contamination.
+The first process screens the genome and outputs three fasta files with the mitochondrial, plastid and protist contigs which it deems to be contamination.
+It then compiles the contamination into a report, showing the type, number of contigs and how many base pairs.

+**4. bbmap filtering**
-The second script compiles the contamination into a report, showing the type, number of contigs and how many base pairs.
-This report is then used with BBMap to filter out the contaminate contigs.
+The report from the tiara decontamination process is then used with BBMap to filter out the contaminate contigs.
-These reports are to be compile with the tiara-compile.sh scripts and pushed to github to be held in the database.

-To run these scripts please refer to tiara_find_contam.sh filter_tiara.sh for slurm scripts and to the tiara farming scripts which contain loops to submit one slurm job per assembly file

 The final decontaminated fasta file will have a .fna extension, this is to be used for genome QC and downstream processes.